suzannepk/slurm_HPCC/README.md

 Slurm documentation for each command is available via the ``man`` utility, and on the web at `<https://slurm.schedmd.com/man_index.html>`__.
 Additional documentation is available at `<https://slurm.schedmd.com/documentation.html>`__.

 Some common Slurm commands are summarized in the table below.
-More complete examples are given in the Monitoring and Modifying Batch Jobs section of this guide.

 | Command      | Action/Task                                    |